-There are predominantly two kinds of roads that can be driven or ridden “off tarmac”, BOATS and ORPAs.
+There are predominantly two kinds of roads that can be driven or ridden "off tarmac", BOATS and ORPAs.
 The best way to locate the physical location of these lanes is to look at an Ordnance Survey (OS) map.
-Once you have identified where the lane is, you need to establish whether or not it’s legal to used a motorised vehicle (MPV) on it or not.
-For BOATS they should appear on the definitive map, for ORPAS they should exist on the List of Streets as “maintainable at public expense”.
+Once you have identified where the lane is, you need to establish whether or not it's legal to use a motorised powered vehicle (MPV) on it.
+For BOATS they should appear on the definitive map, for ORPAS they should exist on the List of Streets as "maintainable at public expense".
 If in doubt ring the council and double check.
-Alternatively you can look on SmartTrail and/or check with your local All Terrain UK Rep or Ambassador.
+Alternatively you can look on SmartTrail and check with your local All Terrain UK Ambassador.

-BOAT – Byway Open to All Traffic – part of the Public Rights of Way network, and will appear on the Definitive Map for the county.
-Some councils have an online version of the Definitive map which can be useful for determining if the lane has motorised (MPV) rights or not.
+BOAT - Byway Open to All Traffic - part of the Public Rights of Way network, and will appear on the Definitive Map for the county.
+Some councils have an online version of the Definitive map.

 1:25K scale